 Decision-making Process

 A multi-agency Financial Stability Council (FSC) was established to, among others, discuss policy issues on how the financial system could be strengthened and made more robust, in order to mitigate financial stability risks, and take prompt action in response to a perceived build-up of systemic risks; ensure a coordinated response to financial stability issues that may require cross-agency collaboration; and to request information from any financial institution, exchange information on financial stability issues, and communicate systemic risk warnings.
-The FSC is not a decision-making body; it is a coordinating and cooperation mechanism.
-It is the responsibility of the respective entities to ensure that relevant macroprudential instruments are timeously activated to combat vulnerabilities, with a view to maintaining long-term financial stability.
+The FSC does not absurb the powers or the responsibility of the respective entities to ensure that relevant macroprudential instruments are timeously activated to combat vulnerabilities, with a view to maintaining long-term financial stability.
+The Bank of Botswana (Amendment) Act of 2022, which was promulgated on February 14, 2023, introduces new provisions to enhance the Bank’s powers to achieve the price and financial stability mandates.
+The Act also provides for the establishment of a Deposit Insurance Scheme (Scheme) for Botswana, as well as establishment of a statutory FSC.

-The FSC comprises senior officials of the Ministry of Finance and Economic Development (MFED), the Bank of Botswana (Bank), Non-Bank Financial Institutions Regulatory Authority (NBFIRA) and the Financial Intelligence Agency (FIA).
+The FSC membership is comprised of Ministry of Finance (MoF), the Bank of Botswana (Bank), Non-Bank Financial Institutions Regulatory Authority (NBFIRA), the Financial Intelligence Agency (FIA) and the Deposit Insurance Scheme Botswana (DISB).
+Botswana Stock Exchange Limited (BSEL) has been robed in as observer member.
 The FSC is chaired by the Governor, while the Bank acts as the secretariat.
-The work of the FSC is governed by a memorandum of understanding (MoU), which underscores the FSC’s commitment to ensuring a stable and resilient domestic financial system.

 Announcement of Macroprudential Policy Decisions